 Health Professional Self Care - Do You Practise What You Preach?

-We live in a culture that has confused self care with being selfish.
-Self care is something we tend to try and fit in only after we’ve fulfilled all our other duties, obligations and responsibilities.
-This presentation invites participants to think of self care differently: as something that needs to come first – at the top of our to-do list – because it enables us to fulfil all our other duties, obligations and responsibilities much more effectively and with more joy.
+We live in a culture where people are afraid that self care is selfish.
+Self care is something we tend to try and fit in only after we’ve fulfilled all our other responsibilities.
+This presentation invites participants to think of self care differently: as something that needs to come first – at the top of our to-do list – because it enables us to fulfil all our other responsibilities much more effectively and with more joy.

 How can self care be selfish when it allows us to give more?

 Is it selfish to service our car?
 We would think it irresponsible not to.
 Why don’t we take the same approach with our bodies?